Death and the Atom Bomb

 “Oh yes,” said Johnny and Simon together.
 “This place is fantastic.
 How did you ever find it?”

-“My parents took me here a few times when I was just a little girl,” said Trudy in a far away voice.
+“My parents took me here a few times when I was just a little girl,” said Trudy in a distant voice.
 “They loved the peace and quiet, and the fact that no-one ever comes here.
-It was their special place; well our special place really I guess.
+It was their special place.
+Well, our special place really, I guess.
 If you stay really still and quiet, you’ll be amazed at all the animals that will turn up to see what’s going on.”

 “Well, it is if you stay quiet,” said Trudy somewhat sourly, shooting a fierce glare towards Simon, who looked down at his feet in embarrassment at breaking the spell of the magical place.

 “Why haven’t you ever taken us here before, Trudy?” asked Johnny.
 “I mean, Simon is right.
-This place is amazing,” he continued.
+This place is amazing.”

 “Well, as I said, this was my parents’ special place and I don’t really like to share it with other people.
 I often come here when I’m sad and it cheers me up.
 I guess with the news about Simon’s dad earlier today, I thought it might cheer him up too,” she replied.

-Johnny and Simon both nodded in silence as Trudy took hold of a handful of the wall of plants and pulled it back to reveal a lake of the bluest water Johnny had ever seen.
-At the far end of the lake, an enormous waterfall churned the water into foam, sending rainbow coloured spray way up into the air.
-From the other side of the plant-wall not a sound could be heard, but once Trudy had opened it up, the roar of the waterfall was deafening.
+Johnny and Simon both nodded in silence, as Trudy took hold of a handful of the wall of plants and pulled it back, to reveal a lake of the bluest water that Johnny had ever seen.
+At the far end of the lake, an enormous waterfall churned the water into foam, sending rainbow coloured spray high into the air.
+From the other side of the plant-wall, not a sound could be heard, but once Trudy had opened it up, the roar of the waterfall was deafening.

 No reviews currently available.

 Be the first person in the world to review this book!
 Available from Amazon, Smashwords and all leading ebook retailers.